OngDeZhi/ip/docs/README.md

 Q: Why does it say "Duke could not load some of the saved task(s)."?

-A: It is likely that you have an entry that cannot be processed by Duke, e.g. missing information or incorrect format.
+A: It is likely that you have an entry that cannot be processed by Duke, e.g. missing information or incorrect task entry format in the file.

 ## 5. Command Summary